-Amoraleza sits on 4 hectares of land, in the mountains above the towns of Orgiva and Lanjaron, in Granada, Andalusia, Spain.
+Amoraleza sits on 4.35 hectares of land, in the mountains above the towns of Órgiva and Lanjarón, in Granada, Andalusia, Spain.
 It borders the Sierra Nevada Natural Park and is 45 minutes south of Granada and 30 minutes from the Mediterranean sea.
 Besides a stone house, which is used by the administrative team as an office, all dwellings are low-impact.
 The accommodation is in yurts and cabins.
 During the warmer months, there are bell tents for the volunteers.
 Many visitors and volunteers also choose to camp.

 We are working on generating abundance for the community, by offering retreats and providing accommodation and meals to visitors.
-We run retreats from March/April to October and during this time welcome many volunteers and visitors.
-Our average community group size is 15 to 20 people and we offer an opportunity to experiment with group dynamics through the creation of temporary community.
-During the winter months, there are no organized activities and there are usually only a few people in the community helping to do renovation work, harvest the olives and care for the land.
+We run retreats between April and September and during this time welcome many volunteers and visitors.
+Our average community group size is 12 people and we offer an opportunity to experiment with group dynamics through the creation of temporary community.
+During the colder months, there are few organized activities and there are usually only a few people in the community helping to do renovation work, harvest the olives and care for the land.

 We are vegetarians, non-smokers and do not smoke marijuana, use drugs or alcohol.

 Over the years, we have acquired a lot of theoretical and practical knowledge about living a low-impact lifestyle, especially about eco-building, nutrition, local plants and wild foods.
 We love to exchange knowledge, music and laughter with the many people who stay with us during the year.

 We value direct and genuine relationships between people and prefer to spend time connecting with each other rather than becoming too absorbed in virtual relationships via computers and mobile phones.
 While we understand that these technologies are necessary for work, study and research, we invite people staying on the land to make moderate and limited use of them in order to live as much as possible in the present moment.